Please see an updated version of this post, here: How to manufacture Delta elite status.

 Manufacture Delta elite status

 Thanks to a few Delta branded credit cards, its possible to earn elite status entirely through spend.
-Each individual can have a maximum of two Delta branded credit cards: one personal and one business.
-The following cards are available in both personal and business versions:
+The following cards make it possible to earn Delta MQMs (and MQD waivers):

 Charts of MQM possibilities

-he fact that there are two different types of cards that earn MQMs, and that each person can have up to two of these cards, and that Delta Reserve MQMs are giftable leads to endless possibilities for manufacturing elite status.
+The fact that there are multiple types of cards that earn MQMs, and that each person can have up to two of these cards, and that Delta Reserve MQMs are giftable leads to endless possibilities for manufacturing elite status.
 The following charts should help:

 Delta Reserve Card

 The fact that Delta Reserve MQMs are giftable adds many possibilities.
 A common approach, for example, is for a married couple to each get one or more Reserve cards and gift the earned MQMs to one person or the other depending upon their elite goals.
 While its possible to get more than two people involved in a game like that, the following chart assumes just one person besides you is added to the mix.
-As you can see, with two people involved, it’s possible to earn up to 140,000 MQMs in one year!
+One person, with two Delta Reserve cards (consumer and business) can earn up to 60K MQMs in a year.
+With two people involved, it’s possible to earn up to 120,000 MQMs in one year!